wzqvip/CS537-OS-LocalGrader/README.md

 Just clone things from the linux machine that can run on your machine.
 (But why I need this?)

+Use some unix-style machine like WSL on Windows.

 # P0

 XD

 # P1

-Use some unix-style machine like WSL on Windows.
+Copy your `MADCounter.c` to the P1 directory.
+And run the following command in that directory.

 ```
 ./test-madcounter.csh